Skip to content

 High Availability (HA) Server Clusters

-High Availability clusters are optimized for continuous performance.
+High Availability server clusters are optimized for continuous performance.
 An HA cluster is designed to be highly redundant so that a website can’t be brought down from a single point of failure.

 Load Balancing Clusters